How to make your own chai tea blend or chai tea bags from scratch

 However, you may skip some of the spices, according to your taste.

-The important thing is to use fresh, whole spices (not ground spices), as they will make all the difference in your chai tea blend.
+The important thing is to use fresh, whole spices (not ground spices); they will make all the difference in your chai tea blend.

-It’s better to avoid ground spices because they lose their flavor quickly, they will settle on the bottom and they are messy to strain (or could clog the tea bag).
+You should avoid ground spices because they lose their flavor quickly, they will settle on the bottom of your container and on top of that, they are messy to strain.

-How to make your own chai tea blend
+How to make your own chai tea blend: step-by-step

 Making your own chai tea blend is very easy.